zachhightower42/zachhightower42.github.io/zacharyHightowerCollectedWorks/work/temp_author_page.md

 # Author Page for Zachary Hightower

 Here you can find a collection of stories I've written and my contact info Most of this was written a while ago, so it's not exactly up to date.
 Hoping to add more content soon, now that I have more time.
+I like having even the old, embarassing work here, because it lets people see that anyone can get better at something.

 # Short Stories